205 Church Street

 PROFESSIONAL BIOGRAPHY

-I received my B.A., magna cum laude, from Yale College in 1982 and my J.D. from Yale Law School in 1990, following which I held a clerkship with Justice David M. Shea of the Connecticut Supreme Court.
+I received my B.A., magna cum laude, from Yale College in 1982 and my J.D. from Yale Law School in 1990, following which I held a clerkship with the late Justice David M. Shea of the Connecticut Supreme Court.

 Return to sharinglaw.net Index